Industry Team Leader(s)

 - Thomas B. Shepherd III

-Jones Walker’s gaming practice, the largest in the southeastern United States, provides full-spectrum legal counsel to clients on gaming law.
-We represent all participants in the industry, including casinos, tribes, product manufacturers and suppliers, pari-mutuels, sweepstakes and charities.
+Jones Walker's gaming practice, the largest in the southeastern United States, provides full-spectrum legal counsel to clients on gaming law.
+We represent all participants in the industry, including casinos, tribes, product manufacturers and suppliers, pari-mutuels, lottery vendors, sweepstakes and charities.
 We also represent other parties — such as investors, lenders and vendors — that have gaming-related interests.

 Since the advent of legalized gaming in our region, the attorneys of Jones Walker have played important roles in the development of many of the laws and regulatory policies that govern the gaming industry in Mississippi, Louisiana, Alabama and Florida.
-Our firm also has two lawyers who are serving as presidents of the world’s two primary gaming law associations: the International Masters of Gaming Law and the International Association of Gaming Advisors.
+Our firm also has two lawyers who have served as presidents of the world’s two primary gaming law associations: the International Masters of Gaming Law and the International Association of Gaming Advisors.

 Members of the team are listed in Chambers Global Guide, Chambers USA, The Best Lawyers in America, Louisiana Super Lawyers, Florida’s Legal Elite and other leading publications.
 Our gaming team partners have also received top peer-review ratings in Martindale-Hubbell and served as expert witnesses in litigation involving the gaming industry.

 Our gaming team works with lawyers from throughout the firm’s many practice groups to deliver comprehensive legal advice.
 Our ability to provide coordinated counsel in corporate, finance, securities, tax, labor and employment, and other areas of law helps streamline our work and minimize the risks and steep learning curves that can arise when using multiple law firms for legal services.

 To keep clients and gaming-related businesses informed about the latest industry news and legal developments that affect the gaming industry across the southeast, our gaming lawyers publish http://gulfstatesgaminglaw.com and our Florida gaming lawyers publish http://floridagamingwatch.com.
 Both are the state's most comprehensive gaming websites, which deliver daily updates on industry news, events and issues in each state and throughout the southeast.